wiredcraft-dev/test-backend/README.md

 ### Tech stack

-- Use Node.js and any framework.
+- Use any language and any framework.
 - Use any DB.
 NoSQL DB is preferred.

 ### Bonus